Raif-fl/CAT-PETR/README.md

     3. Adjust the colorbar range to -7 and 7.
     4. Enter 1 into the 'sort by nth column' input to sort the heatmap by the first column.

-21. Use the appearance option menu to alter the appearance of the volcano plot in the following ways:
+21. Use the appearance option menu to alter the appearance of the heatmap in the following ways:

     1. Decrease the label size to 11.
     2. Decrease the tile width to 35.